 |Uses||Rhythm, Lead, Crunch, Bass|

-This one means something to me because for years the SansAmp PSA-1 was the centerpiece of both my live and studio guitar rig.
+This one means something to me because for a while the SansAmp PSA-1 was the centerpiece my rig.
 No matter what genre, cab, power amp, guitar or pickups I was using, I could count on the PSA-1 to pull it all together for me.
 The software version is no different.
 Another reason it was especially interesting is because the PSA-1 supplied part of what made the Abyss studios tone that revolutionized metal forever.

-The graphics are really crisp and realistic looking.
-I also really like the layout; it’s easy to navigate and the controls are very effective across the entire sim.
-While it is easy to navigate, there is a bit of a learning curve but we will get to that.
+The GUI is really crisp and realistic looking.
+It’s easy to navigate and the controls are very effective across the entire sim.
+While it is easy to navigate, there is a bit of a learning curve to the controls but we will get to that.

-Before the PSA in the signal path, AXP/Softamp have included a really solid noise gate as well as a very useful compressor.
+Before the PSA in the signal path, AXP/Softamp have included a really solid noise gate as well as a very useful compressor type component.
 I am sitting here thinking “how is this all free?”.
 Both components are high quality and add to the already tremendous versatility of the plugin.

 First thing’s first, I read that there was an original presets list so I found it before I even got started.
 The PSA-1 can be a little different to dial in so I can’t stress enough that you go get the original 30+ presets because they really provide a lot of excellent reference points and quick one click zips for any genre or style of playing.

 The versatility of the original unit made it a must have for many studios and the sim is again, no different.
 The PSA does almost any genre convincingly without a lot of tweaking as long as you have the presets.
 Great cleans, amazing crunch rock tones, metal of any variety and everything in between.
 There’s really just no other piece of gear that did what the PSA-1 does as well.